BaseMax/TCP-IP-Chat-Server/README.md

 # TCP/IP Chat Server

-This is a TCP/IP chat server implemented in C. The server allows multiple clients to connect and communicate with each other through a chat room.
+This is a TCP/IP chat server implemented in C++.
+The server allows multiple clients to connect and communicate with each other through a chat room.

 ## Features